 1. Shrub trimming and perennial/ornamental grass cutbacks

-Many of the plants in your landscape will benefit from you taking the time to make sure they’re trimmed properly before winter hits.
+Many of your landscape plants will benefit from taking the time to make sure they’re trimmed properly before winter.
 All of your perennials and tall ornamental grasses (like Karl Foerster grass) can be cut back pretty dramatically.
-Even your smaller ornamental grasses and perennials (like dwarf fountain grass or liriope) can be cut back this time of year.
+Smaller ornamental grasses and perennials (like dwarf fountain grass or liriope) can be cut back this time of year.
 This healthy pruning, done properly, allows these landscape plants to retain their shape when they push new growth the following spring.

 NOTE: There are certain plants that should NOT be cut back in the fall.
 Specifically, shrubs that bloom in spring, such as lilac, forsythia, azaleas, rhododendrons, and some viburnum.
 These plants should be trimmed immediately after bloom (think early June here in Central PA), so their flowers aren’t accidentally pruned off.

 2. Winter Protects

 Winter Protection treatments should be done after your shrub trimming in the fall.
 These are also called “anti-desiccant” sprays.
 What happens to many landscape plants in the winter is this; they lose moisture more quickly than they can take in new moisture from the root system.
 This process is called “transpiration”.
 When this happens, much of the leaf tissue of your landscape plants is irreparably damaged.
 Over the course of several winters, it can affect plant healthy by causing the loss of leaf tissue that is vital for photosynthesis.